jimmyli97/human-essentials-wiki/Home.md

 Welcome to the diaper wiki!

-Diaperbase is an inventory system for diaper banks, to aid them in tracking their inventory and providing statistics about their inventory flows. http://diaperbase.org/
+DiaperBase is an inventory management system (IMS) for diaper banks, used to aid them in tracking their inventory and providing statistics about their inventory flows.
+Visit the app's home page at [http://diaperbase.org/](http://diaperbase.org/).

-* See [README.md](https://github.com/rubyforgood/diaper/blob/main/README.md) for an overview of the project
+* See [README.md](https://github.com/rubyforgood/diaper/blob/main/README.md) for an overview of the project.
 * See [CONTRIBUTING.md](https://github.com/rubyforgood/diaper/blob/main/CONTRIBUTING.md) to learn how to contribute to the code!
-* We use [Github Issues](https://github.com/rubyforgood/diaper/issues) to track problems and requests
+* We use [Github Issues](https://github.com/rubyforgood/diaper/issues) to track problems and requests.
-* We use [Github Pull Requests](https://github.com/rubyforgood/diaper/pulls) to submit and review code changes
+* We use [Github Pull Requests](https://github.com/rubyforgood/diaper/pulls) to submit and review code changes.
-* Some realtime project coordination is also done on the [Ruby For Good Slack](https://rubyforgood.slack.com) which you can grab an invite for [here](https://rubyforgood.herokuapp.com)
+* Some realtime project coordination is also done on the [Ruby For Good Slack](https://rubyforgood.slack.com).
+Grab an [invite](https://rubyforgood.herokuapp.com)!